boazbk/tcs/lec_08_uncomputability.md

 Rice's Theorem was proven in [@rice1953classes].
 It is typically stated in a form somewhat different than what we used, see [ricesstandardex](){.ref}.

+We do not discuss in the chapter the concept of _recursively enumerable_ languages, but it is covered briefly in [recursiveenumerableex](){.ref}.
+As usual, we use function, as opposto language, notation.